tytydraco/yessleep/out/The_left_building.md

 It had been built long ago, on swampy ground, with serious infrastructure problems.
 It wasn’t even straight.
 Or maybe it had been, once.
 Over time, it tilted slightly to the left, and everyone in town knew it.
 Few people still live there.
 Definitely not on the top two floors.
 Twelve apartments stood empty.
-I always asked: why?
-Why does no one live there?
+I always asked: “Why?
+Why does no one live there?”
 When I looked up, I saw blackened marks, traces of fire, like the building was crying.

 The story was that many had died.
 Children, too.